-On your eighth day, you will continue travelling along the Eastfjords in the same manner as the day before, stopping off for plentiful photo opportunities far from the crowds, enjoying the magnificent views, and making stops at the pleasant towns en route.
+On your eighth day, you will continue traveling along the Eastfjords in the same manner as the day before, stopping off for plentiful photo opportunities far from the crowds, enjoying the magnificent views, and making stops at the pleasant towns en route.

-By evening, you will reach the south-east of Iceland, and can spend a few hours admiring sites such as Mount Vestrahorn or visiting the charming town of Höfn.
+By evening, you will reach the southeast of Iceland and can spend a few hours admiring sites such as Mount Vestrahorn or visiting the charming town of Höfn.
 Worry not if you do not have time, however, as you will have all day to explore this area tomorrow.

-If you are travelling between the aforementioned months, it is highly recommended to take a trip into the ice cave, which you can elect to do while booking.
+If you are traveling between the aforementioned months, it is highly recommended to take a trip into the ice cave, which you can elect to do while booking.
 These are incredibly rare features around the world and will provide memories to last a lifetime.
-If you have the time, you can remain at Jökulsárlón Glacier Lagoon until after dark and hope to see the Northern Lights dance above the icebergs; a truly phenomenal sight.
+If you have the time, you can remain at Jökulsárlón Glacier Lagoon until after dark and hope to see the Northern Lights dance above the icebergs, a truly phenomenal sight.

-You will stay in the south-east for this evening, as these sites warrant a full day’s admiration.
+You will stay in the southeast for this evening, as these sites warrant a full day's admiration.

-Today, you will begin to make your way back to the west, on the penultimate leg of your clockwise journey.
+Today, you will begin to make your way back to the west on the penultimate leg of your clockwise journey.
 This route goes along the South Coast, although the main attraction for Day Ten is a little inland, in a nature reserve within Vatnajökull National Park.

-To make the very most of Skaftafell, you could join a glacier hike and head up into the white ice cap, seeing the cracks and crevasses that seem to breathe on their own, filling the age-old glacier with life.
+To make the very most of Skaftafell, you could join a glacier hike and head up into the white ice cap, seeing the cracks and crevasses that seem to breathe on their own, filling the ancient glacier with life.

-After enjoying Skaftafell, you will make your way west to the village of Vík, no doubt admiring the changing landscapes, of glacier tongues, black sand deserts, river systems, countryside and coastal views, as you travel.
+After enjoying Skaftafell, you will make your way west to the village of Vík, no doubt admiring the changing landscapes of glacier tongues, black sand deserts, river systems, countryside, and coastal views, as you travel.

 The South Coast of Iceland between Vík and Hella, where you will spend your eleventh evening, is littered with incredible sites, so you will want to rise early to make the most of them.